bkryza/clang-uml/docs/installation.md

 ##### Visual Studio native build

-These steps present how to build and use `clang-uml` natively using Visual Studio only.
+These steps present how to build and use `clang-uml` natively using Microsoft Visual Studio only.

 First, install the following dependencies manually: